websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

 ### Calling the WikiPage APIs

-In this exercise, you can use either the cURL commands or Java classes to call the WikiPage APIs.
+You can use either the cURL commands or Java classes to call the WikiPage APIs.
 The following output examples correspond to the cURL command, which differs from the Java classes output.

 1. Navigate to the `curl` or `java` folder in the `liferay-q8u2` project.